Taiping Heavenly Kingdom: Kings, princes, and noble ranks

 Leaders of concurrent rebellions were similarly granted the title of King, such Lan Chaozhu, a leader in the Li Yonghe rebellion in Sichuan.

 In the later years of the Taiping Rebellion, the territory was divided among many, for a time into the dozens, of provincial rulers called princes, depending on the whims of Hong.

+Meteorological Titles in the Taiping Heavenly Kingdom

+In the Liang A-fa's Exhortations to Admonish the World《劝世良言, the Holy Spirit was translated as "Holy Spirit Wind"(圣神风).
+Since Yang Xiuqing was conferred the title of "Holy Spirit Wind", a complete system of other meteorological titles was established accordingly, as detailed below: